St. Jude Children's Research Hospital

 Treatments invented at St. Jude have helped push the overall childhood cancer survival rate from 20 percent when the hospital opened in 1962 to more than 80 percent today.
 St. Jude won't stop until no child dies from cancer.

-Since 1970, when the world-renowned institution became the event's sole beneficiary, the tournament's contributions to St. Jude have totaled more than $23.0 million.
+Since 1970, when the world-renowned institution became the event's sole beneficiary, contributions to St. Jude have totaled nearly $36 million.